 That caused the stroke.
 It wasn’t anything else it was the night before my stroke, I had a relapse with my bulimia.
 And that’s what I believe in my heart and soul caused the stroke so really only close family and my closest personal friends that are like family to me know that I’ve shared them with them one by one.

-And then I started working with the special needs population because my youngest sister Natalie has special needs chromosome abnormality and actually worked very well with that community because I didn’t feel different around them.
+And then I started working with the special needs population because my youngest sister Natalie has special needs chromosome abnormality and worked very well with that community because I didn’t feel different around them.
 I didn’t feel stupid around them.
 I felt really intelligent.
-It worked really well, but it didn’t pay the bills so would stress me out but I miss that job.
+It worked well, but it didn’t pay the bills so would stress me out but I miss that job.
 I miss all the relationships I had with my clients.
 I was very good at it.

 I think it’s important to talk about the difference.
-That difference is a good thing for people because when you think about the artists that we all grow to love musicians and etc. It’s the reason why they become so prominent is because some of them are so different if you think about Lady Gaga, Madonna,
+That difference is a good thing for people because when you think about the artists we all grow to love musicians etc. It’s the reason why they become so prominent is because some of them are so different if you think about Lady Gaga, Madonna,